facebook/react-native-website/docs/the-new-architecture/use-app-template.md

 ---
 id: use-app-template
-title: Using the New App Template
+title: Creating a New Architecture App
 ---

 This page will help you create a new React Native app that uses the new architecture.